On trace set of hyperbolic surfaces and a conjecture of Sarnak and Schmutz: Introduction and Statement of the main results

 For cocompact lattices, we propose the following conjecture: \begin{conjecture} With the same notation as in Theorem~\ref{main: cocompact}, there exists a $0<\epsilon<1$ so that for sufficiently large genus $g$,

 \end{conjecture}

 The note is organized as follows: Section 2 recalls some preliminaries.
-In Section 3, we discuss the properties of quadratic recurrence sequences.
+In Section 3, we discuss the properties of second order linear recurrence sequences.
 Section 4 contains the proof of Theorem~\ref{main2} for Fuchsian groups, while Section 5 presents the proof of Theorems~\ref{main: cocompact 2} and ~\ref{main: cocompact}.

 \textbf{Acknowledgements.} I would like to acknowledge and thank Ralf Spatizer for his many suggestions, Beibei Liu for the discussion on the Cheeger constant for non-compact manifolds, and Peter Sarnak for providing reference \cite{bogomolny2004multiplicities}.
+I also want to thank the referees for their many helpful suggestions, and in particular for improving and correcting the statement of Theorem~\ref{main2}, for drawing attention to both Example~\ref{example: 1b} and a gap in the estimation (II) in Section~\ref{Step 2} of an earlier version.